vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/FixedUpdate.md

     state if_fixedUpdate <<choice>>
     [*] --> if_fixedUpdate
     note left of FixedUpdate
-        FixedUpdate is run until fixedTime has reached real time.
+        FixedUpdate is run until fixedTime has reached game time.
         It may not run at all in some frames. end note
     if_fixedUpdate --> Update: Time.fixedTime > Time.time